jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 ![html formatted charter example](gscriba207.png)

-Being able to do this with your, mostly uncorrected, OCR output is not a trivial advantage.
+Being able to do this with your, still mostly uncorrected, OCR output is not a trivial advantage.
 If you're serious about creating a clean, error free, electronic edition of anything, you've got to do some serious proofreading.
 Having a source text formatted for reading is crucial; moreover, if your proofreader can change the font, spacing, color, layout, and so forth at will, you can increase their accuracy and productivity substantially.
-With this example in a modern web browser, tweaking those parameters with some simple css declarations is easy.
+With this example in a modern web browser, tweaking those parameters with some simple CSS declarations is easy.
 Also, with some ordered HTML to work with, you might crowd-source the OCR error correction, instead of hiring that army of illiterate street urchins.

 And, our original problem, OCR cleanup, is now much more tractable because we can target regular expressions for the specific sorts of metadata we have: errors in the Italian summary or in the Latin text?
 Or we could design search-and-replace routines just for specific charters, or groups of charters.

 Beyond this though, there's lots you can do with an ordered data set, including feeding it back through a markup tool like the [brat](http://brat.nlplab.org) as we did for the ChartEx project.
 Domain experts can then start adding layers of semantic tagging even if you don't do any further OCR error correction.
-Moreover, with an ordered dataset we can get all sorts of output, some other flavor of XML for example: TEI (Text Encoding Initiative), or EAD (Encoded Archival Description).
+Moreover, with an ordered dataset we can get all sorts of output, some other flavor of XML (if you must) for example: TEI (Text Encoding Initiative), or EAD (Encoded Archival Description).
 Or you could read your dataset directly into a relational database, or some kind of key/value store.
 All of these things are essentially impossible if you're working simply with a plain text file.

 The bits of code above are in no way a turn-key solution for cleaning arbitrary OCR output.
 There is no such magic wand.
 The Google approach to scanning the contents of research libraries threatens to drown us in an ocean of bad data.
 Worse, it elides a fundamental fact of digital scholarship: digital sources are hard to get.
 Reliable, flexible, and useful digital texts require careful redaction and persistent curation.
 Google, Amazon, Facebook, *et alia* do not have to concern themselves with the quality of their data, just its quantity.
 Historians, on the other hand, must care first for the integrity of their sources.